reismgadsden/SkyrimLocCrawl/readme.md

 * <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>
 ## 2. <a name="libs"></a>Install necessary Libraries
 Open up your local machines command prompt and navigate to the directory where you saved the files
+<i>Note: Most of these are included with Python, so unless you did a bare bones install most, if not all, of these will already be included.
+It is recommended you try to run the program first in order to see which packages are necessary to install.</i>
 * BeautifulSoup
     *       C:\...\SkyrimLocCrawl>pip install bs4
 * RobotFileParser